 and California Precipitation

-Summary: With the periodic reoccurrence of El Niño athere are efforts to try and assess what the impact will be on California, especially the state's water supply.
-This project examines the precipitation for both warm and cool ENSO events across California.
+Summary: With the periodic reoccurrence of El Niño there are efforts to try and assess what the impact will be on California, especially the state's water supply.
+This project examines the precipitation for warm ENSO events across California.

-Overview: El Niño events have are defined from the Oceanic Niño Index (ONI) into Weak, Moderate and Strong events.
-All events classified and then also parsed as just weak or moderate or strong.
-Then the seasonal (July 1 through June 30) percent of normal precipitation for each category, plus a collective category of "all" warm and cool events, was collated for a number of cities and geographic areas.
-One of these areas is the Northern Sierra Nevada Eight Station index (8SI) which is the average of the precipitation totals for Mt.
-Shasta City, Shasta Dam, Brush Creek, Mineral Ranger Station, Quincy, Sierraville Ranger Station, Blue Canyon and Pacific House.
-Additionally the seven NCDC climate division (see map) averages were compared to the ENSO events.
+Overview: El Niño events have are defined from the Oceanic Niño Index (ONI) into Weak, Moderate, Strong and Very Strong events.
+Then the seasonal (July 1 through June 30) percent of normal precipitation for each category, plus a collective category of "all" warm events, was collated for a number of cities and geographic areas.
+These include three major watersheds, the Northern Sierra Nevada Eight Station Index (8SI, map), the Southern Sierra Nevada Five Station Index (5SI, map) and the Tulare Basin Six Station Index (6SI, map).
+Additionally the seven NCDC climate division (see map) and the entire state of California (CA) averages were compared to the ENSO events.
 These comparisons was done in terms of both average seasonal precipitation and also the number of occurrences within percent of normal categories.

 Table 2.
 All El Niño - Years by Percent of Normal